wtydzd/wtydzd.github.io/_pages/about.md

 # 💬 Sicieties and community contributions
 - *2024*, Student at Supercomputing 2024 (The International Conference for High Performance Computing, Networking, Storage, and Analysis)
-- *2022*, Team Leader at the <a href='https://me.sjtu.edu.cn/bysj/jxgc_2022/999.html'> Design of Hydrogen Injection and Study of Gas Beam Characteristics
-(Senior Design Project between SJTU and United Automotive Electronic Systems (UAES)).
+- *2022*, Team Leader at the <a href='https://me.sjtu.edu.cn/bysj/jxgc_2022/999.html'> Design of Hydrogen Injection and Study of Gas Beam Characteristics</a> (Senior Design Project between SJTU and United Automotive Electronic Systems (UAES)).
 - *2021*, Research Assistant in National Engineering Laboratory for Automotive Electronic Control Technology at SJTU.
 - *2020*, Student Volunteer at 2020 Shanghai Marathon.